What is a Toller?

 As for temperatures, cold is not a problem at all.....but heat can be.
 Or more specifically, too much activity in high heat.
 Tollers don't know when to quit, and will keep playing and running when it is too hot and they are too tired.
 A number of Tollers have died from heat exhaustion.
 If you keep high activity times down to the coolest times of the day, and make sure plenty of shade and cool water is available (small plastic wading pools are popular, especially if you float a block of ice in it!), Tollers can do okay even in the hot summer months.

-As you may already know, Tollers are not always an easy breed to come by.
-Realistically, you can often expect to spend 6-12 months on waiting for a pup.
+As you may already know, Tollers are not an easy breed to come by.
+Realistically, you can often expect to spend months to years waiting for a pup.
 Many breeders maintain waiting lists, and all good breeders will carefully screen their puppy buyers before even adding them to their waiting lists.
+Some breeders are like me, and maintain no waiting lists at all, and prefer to only accept applications when we actually know what we have available (in terms on sex, markings, temperament, drive and structure)

 Auto-immune disorders are more of a problem in Tollers than many breeds.
 This is partially because of the self-red coloration of the breed, and partially because of the limited breeding pool.
 Tollers also seem to be more sensitive to vaccinations than the average dog, and are rather prone to reactions.
 Tollers should receive only minimal vaccines, and no combination virus vaccines, only a single-virus vaccine per shot.
 Annual boosters are not recommended with this breed, a booster every 3-5 years is almost always more than sufficient, checking titer levels before any vaccinations would be even better.